-Terms of Service
+Gray Television, Inc. Terms of Use Agreement

 COPYRIGHT INFORMATION

 The Services contain copyrighted material, trademarks and other proprietary information, including but not limited to, text, images, photos, software, video, graphics, music and sound, and applications.
 The entire contents of the Services is protected by United States copyright, trademark, patent, trade secret and other laws.
-Unless otherwise noted, Raycom Media, Inc., TV Holdings, LLC, or their parents, subsidiaries or affiliates own all content that is part of the Services.
+Unless otherwise noted, Gray Television, Inc., or their parents, subsidiaries or affiliates own all content that is part of the Services.

 Although the Services are freely accessible, by providing such access we do not intend to relinquish our respective rights, or any other party's rights, to the materials appearing on the Services.
 The material on the Services is provided for private, non-commercial use only.